 - Our provincial offices lead the way on emerging provincial and municipal issues and create space for a progressive exchange of ideas and solutions.

-- Our national flagship program, the Alternative Federal Budget continues to demonstrate what a government can achieve if it were truly committed to an agenda that reflects the values of the large majority of Canadians.
+- Our national flagship project, the Alternative Federal Budget continues to demonstrate what a government can achieve if it were truly committed to an agenda that reflects the values of the large majority of Canadians.

 CCPA research doesn’t just sit on a shelf gathering dust.
 Every month, we are featured in hundreds of media stories.
 We work proactively to balance media coverage of issues like the economy, poverty, the growing gap between the rich and the rest of us, climate change, health care, education, and much more.